Pseduo-Random and de Bruijn Array Codes: Preliminaries

-\begin{definition} A {\bf \emph{shortened perfect map}} (or a {\bf \emph{shortened de Bruijn array}}) is an $r \times t$ binary cyclic array, such that each nonzero binary $n \times m$ binary matrix appears exactly once as a window in the array.
-Such an array will be called an $(r,t;n,m)$-SPM. \end{definition}
+\begin{definition} A {\bf \emph{shortened perfect map}} (or a {\bf \emph{shortened de Bruijn array}}) is an $r \times t$ doubly-periodic array, such that each nonzero $n \times m$ matrix appears exactly once as a window in the array.
+Such an array will be called an $(r,t;n,m)$-SPM or and $(r,t;n,m)$-SDBA. \end{definition}

 Perfect maps were first presented in~\cite{ReSt62} and later in~\cite{Gor66}.
 The first constructions for perfect maps were discussed in~\cite{FFMS85,Ma84} and later in~\cite{Etz88} who also presented a construction for shortened perfect maps.